 effect.
 This is not a problem for these TR-808 labels.

-The material I print on is, as far as I know, only available in
+The material I print on was, as far as I knew (until early June 2015), only available in

 Japan - and at one seller in Singapore.
 It is a fine plastic material, with a strong (I guess